Date September 2018

 Approximate net recovery on cost

-Industry changes impact value: The chemical industry in the United States can be segregated into three separate categories: base chemicals, specialty chemicals, and consumer chemicals representing approximately 60, 25, and 15 percent, respectively, of the annual domestic chemical production.
-Base chemicals are broken down into one of three sub-categories: petrochemicals, polymers, or basic inorganics.
+Industry changes impact value: The chemical industry can be segregated into three separate categories: base chemicals, specialty chemicals, and consumer chemicals, which represent approximately 60, 25, and 15 percent respectively, of the annual domestic chemical production.
+Base chemicals are broken down into one of three sub-categories: petrochemicals, polymers, and basic inorganics.
 Specialty chemicals are typically developed for single-use applications such as dyes and pigments used in textile manufacturing, crop protection, and other industrial uses.
-Consumer chemicals are products that are typically sold directly to consumers such as cosmetics and personal care items, soaps, detergents, and other cleaning products, perfumes, and flavorings.
-The chemical manufacturing sector is one of America’s top exporting industries, with $196 billion in exports in 2016, accounting for 14 percent of all U.S. exports.
+Consumer chemicals are products that are typically sold directly to consumers such as cosmetics and personal care items, soaps, detergents and other cleaning products, perfumes, and flavorings.
+The chemical industry predicts an additional output from more than $163 billion in announced U.S. investment projects will generate $104 billion in new shipments by 2023.

 Timely appraisals to understand procurement, manufacturing, and storage related costs in this rapidly changing industry are critical to maintaining accurate values, while offsetting potential risks associated with ongoing volatility in commodity markets.